inf3rno/dflo/readme.md

 sync code should still be developed with the good old sync javascript as usual and just the communication between the different parts of the application should be solved with dataflow-based code islands.

+## Examples

+No examples available currently.

+## Documentation

+The [documentation](docs/dflo.md) is currently available as md files in the docs directory, but this will probably change later.

+### Installation

+#### Requirements

+Currently no requirements needed.

+#### NPM

+No npm repo available (because I don't want to add version numbers).

+### Manually

+I don't recommend to install the package yet, it is no use, but if you insist you can simple require the dflo.js file.

 ## License

 The MIT License (MIT)